blueEnergy Knowledge & Impact Center

 2007–2011 | International recognition

-blueEnergy receives global recognition for innovation in sustainable development.
+blueEnergy receives global recognition for innovation in sustainable development — validating the community-first approach to clean energy.

 - CNN Heroes